Former ‘RHOC’ Star Vicki Gunvalson’s Daughter Briana Culberson Shows Off 15-Week Baby Bump Amid Keto Pregnancy

 After telling his fans and followers that he was still waiting to see his wife’s baby bump to pop out, as reported by Hollywood Life on June 8, Ryan acknowledged that because Briana is so healthy and fit, he’s not sure when she’ll begin sporting a more noticeable bump.
 Ryan then reminded his online audience members that Briana is following a strict keto diet.

-On June 6, after sharing his photo the previous day, Ryan appeared on his Instagram page again, where he answered a series of questions from his followers in regard to the diet that he and Briana have been following for the past few years.
+On June 6, after sharing his photo the previous day, Ryan appeared on his Instagram page again where he answered a series of questions from his followers in regard to the diet that he and Briana have been following for the past few years.

 Following a question from a fan who wanted to know why he does or doesn’t track macros and wondered what the first step of embarking on the keto diet should be, Ryan told the woman that he would send her more information in a private message.